MizaGBF/GBFAP/readme.md

   -r, --run             search for new content.
   -u, --update UPDATE [UPDATE ...]
                         update given elements.
+  -d, --download [DOWNLOAD ...]
-  -d, --download        download all assets.
+                        download all assets.
+Can specific IDs.
 Time and Disk space consuming.

 settings:
   commands to alter the update behavior.